Blink Security Camera System Costs and Pricing

 Recap

-All in all, Blink provides decent home security at affordable prices.
 Blink’s Indoor, Outdoor, Mini, and Wired Floodlight cameras are all reasonably priced and perfect for folks on a budget.
 Without a subscription, users can still access live video and turn on motion alerts from the Blink Home Monitor app.
-With monthly cloud storage fees as low as $3, Blink’s subscriptions are inexpensive compared to rivals in the industry.
+With monthly cloud storage fees as low as $2.50 per month with an annual contract, Blink’s subscriptions are inexpensive compared to rivals in the industry.

 However, if Blink doesn’t seem right for you, we recommend checking out our list of the most affordable security cameras, which includes Blink, among other fantastic options.